Lectures on LHC Physics: Higgs physics

 Because of the small mass difference between the $W$ and $Z$ bosons the decay to $ZZ$ is not as dominant, compared to the $WW$ decay which has two degrees of freedom ($W^+W^-$ and $W^-W^+$) in the final state.
-In particular in the region where the $W$ decays first becomes on-shell we see a drop of in the still off-shell $Z$ decays.
+In particular in the region where the $W$ decays first becomes on--shell we see a drop of in the still off--shell $Z$ decays.
 For large Higgs masses the ratio of $H \to WW$ and $H \to ZZ$ decays is fixed by the relative factor of two, corresponding to the number of degrees of freedom forming the final state.
-Above the top threshold the $t\bar{t}$ decay becomes sizeable, but never really dominant.
+Above the top threshold the $t\bar{t}$ decay becomes sizeable, but never really dominates.

-Because the bottom Yukawa coupling is so small, $m_b/m_W \lesssim 1/30$, one-loop induced couplings can almost compete with it.
-In particular the loop-induced decay to two photons plays an important role in LHC phenomenology.
-It proceeds via a top and a $W$ triangle which enter with opposite signs in the amplitude, \ie interfering destructively.
-The larger $W$ contribution fixes the sign of the loop-induced coupling.
+We can roughly estimate the Higgs width from its decay channels: in general, we know that particles decaying through the weak interaction have a width--to--mass ratio of $\Gamma/m \sim 1/100$.
+The main Higgs decay is to bottom quarks, mediated by a small bottom Yukawa coupling, $m_b/m_W \lesssim 1/30$.
+First, this means that in the Standard Model we expect $\Gamma_H/m_H \sim 10^{-5}$, consistent with the exact prediction $\Gamma_H \sim 4$~MeV.
+Second, loop--induced couplings can compete with such a small tree level decay width.
+In particular the loop--induced decay to two photons plays an important role in LHC phenomenology.
+It proceeds via a top and a $W$ triangle which enter with opposite signs in the amplitude and hence interfere destructively.
+The larger $W$ contribution fixes the sign of the loop--induced coupling.